The Best Places to Sell Your Funko Pop Collection

 Amazon is also very particular about what sellers they allow in their marketplace during the holiday season.
 If you don't meet a certain threshold (which most sellers don't), then you'll be taken off the Amazon Marketplace in November and December.
 Generally speaking, some Funko Pops can sell for more on Amazon, but only if you're a well-proven, established seller.
 Good feedback goes a long way here.

 Comic Cons can be a good place to sell your Funko Pops, and if you're up for the effort, then it may be something to try.
 This would allow the buyer to know exactly what they're buying (ex: they can inspect the box before buying).
-It can also allow you to sell dozens (or hundreds) of Pops to sell without having to ship anything.
+It can also allow you to sell dozens (or hundreds) of Pops without having to ship anything.
 Know that conventions can be a great place to sell Funko Pops, but you need to plan accordingly.

 Our first tip is to make sure you're bringing items that correspond to the convention that you're selling at.
 If you're setting up at a comic book convention, then be sure to have Pops that relate to comic characters.
 If you're selling at a convention that focuses on anime, then bring anime Funkos (also understand that anime fans tend to be younger and thus have less money, so bring lower-end Pops).
 Try to focus on what you think the audience will like.
 This can be a big difference in sales.